 By regulation, in deciding which source or sources to use, agencies are responsible for determining which source is the most likely to provide candidates who will best help the agency meet its mission objectives and affirmative action goals.
 Areas of consideration are sometimes affected by negotiated agreements between agencies and employee unions.
 These agreements may place limits on the area of consideration that can be used to fill vacancies under certain conditions.

 Most often, vacancies are filled in one of three ways.
 If a current employee is chosen to fill a vacancy and the selection involves an increase in the selectee’s grade level, then the process is governed by the competitive merit promotion regulations.
 If the person selected is already at the grade level of the job being filled or was once at that grade level, that person can be noncompetitively selected for the job.
 If the selectee is not a federal employee, competitive procedures that are in most ways analogous to those used in the merit promotion process govern the selection process.
 In actual practice, a number of basic steps typically occur whenever an agency has a vacancy to fill.

-Alternative Promotion Methods—In settings such as demonstration projects that feature integrated job classification, performance management, and pay banding systems, changes in an employee’s compensation may be based upon his or her contribution to meeting organizational goals.
-An employee’s movement both within a given pay band and between pay bands is determined by his or her contributions, as scored under the performance evaluation system in place.
-Employees who have made significant contributions to organizational performance can be moved to higher pay bands without the need for formal competitive merit promotion processes.
+Alternative Promotion Methods—In settings such as demonstration projects that feature integrated job classification, performance management, and pay banding systems, changes in your compensation may be based upon your contribution to meeting organizational goals.
+Your movement both within a given pay band and between pay bands is determined by your contributions, as scored under the performance evaluation system in place.
+If you have made significant contributions to organizational performance, you can be moved to higher pay bands without the need for formal competitive merit promotion processes.